The Multidisciplinary Artist Who Uses Different Media To Express His Obsession With Art – Ren Zhitian

 Born in Hubei province in 1968, Ren graduated from Wuhan University in 1989, during a period when Chinese avant-garde art was in the ascendancy.
 The width and breadth of his portfolio shows an artist prepared to try all and everything to let his creativity free.
 His installations are at once bizarre and thoughtful, his painting classic yet modern.
 There’s an honesty and subtleness in his work that many of his contemporaries fail to grasp.

 “My work is my other body”, says Ren Zhitian. ” I have no future plan, I want to keep growing”.
 This gets to the crux of an artist who uses a multitude of media to express himself.

 The influence of Giorgio Morandi can be seen in his work.
-Ren’s Chinese ink paintings and his ash exhuast of gas on silk are characteristic of Morandi’s Still Life with Very Fine Hatching.
-He also credits Bada Shanren (the 17th century Chinese ink wash painter and calligrapher also known as Zhu Da) as an influence, and again his own Chinese ink work follows the same feel, if not style as the Chinese master.
+Ren’s Chinese ink paintings and his ash exhaust of gas on silk are characteristic of Morandi’s Still Life with Very Fine Hatching.
+He also credits Bada Shanren (the 17th-century Chinese ink wash painter and calligrapher also known as Zhu Da) as an influence, and again his own Chinese ink work follows the same feel, if not style as the Chinese master.

 Ren Zhitian has participated in numerous solo and group exhibitions.
 His works were part of the group exhibition Confronting Anitya—Oriental Experience in Contemporary Art, presented at the 55th Venice Biennale.

 Ren Zhitian rotated a piece of land to a certain angle.
 The radius of the land is the same as the artist’s height.